efigart/efigart.github.io/essays/software.md

 This process has taught me how to communicate with my peers / other developers.
 Hhaving code that works is not enough, it needs to be understandable to everyoen involved in order to be truly sucessful.
 I learned that my actions, regardless if it is a bug fix, documentation, or functional code, is contributing to a something that extends beyond me.
 I think these principles can apply outisde of coding as well.
 In any group based project, open contribution and clear guidelines can lead to better teamwork and better results.

+## Conclusion

+Overall, I think this course had broadened my understanding of software devlopment.
+It has shifted my mindset, my thought process has eveolved from "how do i code this?" to "how do i code this well?".
+I now realize that team work, organziation, and planning are key elements to software engineering.
+Practicing agile project managment and open collaboration has greatly improved my work ethic.
+More over, I can apply them to non-coding related tasks as well.
+I have enjoyed ths course and look forward to furthering my education.